Creating Recurring Work Orders (RWO's) in Facilitron Works

 When toggled on, One work order per selected asset will generate a separate work order for each selected asset.
 For example, if five assets are selected, the system will create five individual work orders (one for each asset) each time the profile runs.

 By default, this option is toggled off.
-When toggled off, the system will generate one work order that includes all selected assets together.
+When toggled off, the system will generate one work order that includes all selected assets together into one multi-asset work order.
+For more information about multi-asset work orders, please see How to Create a Multi-Asset Work Order.

 The expected work order count will display once a property is selected, and you will be able to see how many work orders will be created for each recurrence cycle.